mariatakpa/LITA_Class-Project-1/README.md

 ---

 ### Data Analysis
-This is where I included some lines of queries during analysis
+This is where I included  lines of queries during analysis

 ```sql
 select * from [dbo].[SalesData]

 Select product ,sum(Total_sales) as Totalsales from [dbo].[SalesData]
 Group by product

 Select Region,Count(orderID) as no_off_number from [dbo].[SalesData]
 Group by Region

 Select product,sum(Total_sales)as Totalsales from [dbo].[SalesData]
 Group by product

 Select product,sum(Total_sales) as Total_revenue from [dbo].[SalesData]
 Group by product

 Sum(OrderDate) as sales_month,sum(revenue) as Total_sales from [dbo].[SalesData]
 where year(2034-08-11)
 Group by OrderDate

 Select customer_id, sum(revenue) as total_purchase
 from [dbo].[SalesData]
 Group by customer_id
 order by 2 desc

 Select Region,sum(revenue)/(select sum(revenue)
 from [dbo].[sales data])* 100 as sales_percentage
 from [dbo].[sales data]
 group by region
 ```

 ---